Golf Holidays in Mallorca

 Mallorca - what to see, do, eat and drink

-Traditional Mallorcan cuisine is solid country fare featuring plenty of pork, garlic and vegetables.
-Fish and seafood abound and are delicious too, as the freshness and variety are hard to beat.
+Traditional Mallorcan cuisine is solid country fare featuring plenty of pork, garlic and local vegetables.
+These days, fish and seafood abound (hardly surprising for an island!) and are delicious too, as the freshness and variety are hard to beat.
 Unsurprisingly, mainstream Spanish dishes have also found their way to the island, Paella, Sea Bass (Spigola) a la plancha (or baked in salt) with a few local twists.
 You will also come across many tapas bars, particularly in Palma.
 Keep an eye out for two local specialities: Sobresada which is a soft spicy sausage often served with bread as an appetiser (the best is made form the indigenous black pigs).
 Another local favourite is Sopa Mallorquina a rich, hearty dish of bacon and cabbage layered with thinly sliced bread - delicious and very filling!
 And don't ignore the local wines - very palatable.

 Mallorca - getting there